wbolster/plyvel/doc/tutorial.rst

 .. note::

-   Write batches will never silently catch exceptions.
-Exceptions will be propagated regardless of the value of the `transaction` argument.
+   Write batches will never silently suppress exceptions.
+Exceptions will be propagated regardless of the value of the `transaction` argument, so in the examples above will you will still see the ValueError.

 Snapshots